sorribes22/laravel-phpipam/README.md

 > [PhpIPAM](https://phpipam.net/) wrapper for laravel

-Atention: Lastest stable version is from [this repository](https://github.com/E-Ports/laravel-phpipam).
+Attention: Lastest stable version is from [this repository](https://github.com/E-Ports/laravel-phpipam).
-Actual developement is not finished yet and posted to [packagist](https://packagist.org/packages/axsor/laravel-phpipam).
+Actual developement is not finished and posted to [packagist](https://packagist.org/packages/axsor/laravel-phpipam) yet.

 ## Index
 * [Installation](#installation)